“There’s something really beautiful about four simple chords and a story”: Nina Nesbitt on Reconnecting With Her Roots & Making ‘Mountain Music’

 Nina Nesbitt: I do wonder if maybe it’s COVID related subconsciously, because when making the Älskar album, I couldn’t get into Sweden for about a year and a half.
 And I was like, I’m half Swedish.
 My mother is Swedish, my gran lives there.
 I couldn’t see my family.
 And I was like, this is crazy.
 Like, I can’t even get into the country.
 So we talked a lot about it then.
 And maybe it’s just sort of sat in my brain.

 But it was more just about a lot of people who I’m now friends with said when they first met me, they thought I didn’t like them, which I was really gutted to hear. ’cause obviously I never wanna come across rude, but I think I’m just quite introverted and I’m not instantly, I don’t let people in very easy.
-I dunno why, but it kind of just made me think of that and I wanted to capture that somehow.
-It’s, yeah, it’s just like the pass, the easy the yeah, the simplicity of a passport opening, but the kind of severity of border control kicking you out felt similar to my own personality, I guess. [laughs]
+I dunno why, but it kind of just made me think of that, and I wanted to capture that somehow.
+It’s the simplicity of a passport opening, but the severity of border control kicking you out, that felt similar to my own personality, I guess. [laughs]

 That song came out earlier this year together with “On the Run,” which you previously described as an “escape from the mundane.”
 That song is so tender and it really accentuates the folk music that you are making.
 To me, it definitively captures this transition out of the pop space that you had been in, embracing being the songwriter and the sharing your stories.
 Can you share more about where that song came from?